Neonatal intensive care unit: History

 The problem of premature and congenitally ill infants is not a new one.
 As early as the 17th and 18th centuries, there were scholarly papers published that attempted to share knowledge of interventions.
 It was not until 1922, however, that hospitals started grouping the newborn infants into one area, now called the neonatal intensive care unit (NICU).

-Before the industrial revolution, premature and ill infants were born and cared for at home and either lived or died without medical intervention.
+Before the Industrial Revolution, premature and ill infants were born and cared for at home and either lived or died without medical intervention.
 In the mid-nineteenth century, the infant incubator was first developed, based on the incubators used for chicken eggs.
-Dr. Stephane Tarnier is generally considered to be the father of the incubator (or isolette as it is now known), having developed it to attempt to keep premature infants in a Paris maternity ward warm.
+Stephane Tarnier is generally considered to be the father of the incubator (or isolette as it is now known), having developed it in 1880 to attempt to keep premature infants in a Paris maternity ward warm.
 Other methods had been used before, but this was the first closed model; in addition, he helped convince other physicians that the treatment helped premature infants.
 France became a forerunner in assisting premature infants, in part due to its concerns about a falling birth rate.